fzakaria/fzakaria.com/_posts/2024-07-21-scaling-past-1-million-elf-symbol-relocations.md

 Finding real world applications beyond the software Pynamic itself may be emulating which contain 1_000_000+ symbol relocations proved challenging; but seeing the time needed to perform the relocations (26 seconds) it is understandable.

 Ulrich Drepper (long time glibc author) in fact devotes a large section of his guide on [How to Write Shared Libraries](https://www.cs.dartmouth.edu/~sergey/cs258/ABI/UlrichDrepper-How-To-Write-Shared-Libraries.pdf).
 Portions of the advice centers around shortening symbol names and being judicious about which symbols are exported to minimize the number of symbol relocations created.
-This optimziation technique eschews much of that advice and allows applications to scale beyond traditional limits and still appear relatively responsive in startup.
+This optimization technique eschews much of that advice and allows applications to scale beyond traditional limits and still appear relatively responsive in startup.

 Similar to the [C10K](https://en.wikipedia.org/wiki/C10k_problem) problem faced in the earlier 2000s as the Linux kernel was attempting to scale to 10_000 connections; this work allows applications to think about scaling to 1 million symbol relocations.